 Lots of people were interested in seeing us document the whole experience!
 Initially, it was actually my husband who began the blog and did the first few posts, but as time went on it became clear that the blog would be MY baby.
 Since then, I’ve gone from hobby blogger to creating real income, all while staying with my son on our off-grid homestead.

-With that in mind, I want to share with YOU how you can start a blog, boost traffic, and eventually even earn some money writing about what you love!
+With that in mind, I want to share the tools that helped me start a blog, boost traffic, and earn some money writing about what I love.

 Getting Started With Your Blog

 If you need help getting set up, see here for a beginner’s quick-start guide to creating and setting up a new blog.

 I have a more detailed review here, but if you’re planning to create a profitable business through your blog you need to be self-hosted.
 Between our music websites and this blog I’ve gone through my fair share of hosting and no one has come close to the service that SiteGround has provided us.

 This is the book that took me from earning next to nothing to making a viable income in a matter of weeks.
 Yes, I said weeks.
 I looked at a lot of the materials and literature out there from the “big bloggers”, but nothing really hit me quite like this book.
 Seeing how she’s managed to take two blogs from zero to earning her over $5000/month from her homestead is seriously inspiring.
 Check it out!

 This is an easy design guide with templates to help you make the perfect Pinterest pins, even as a beginner.
 Pinterest drives 60-70% of my traffic AND of many bloggers.
 Creating powerful pins can help grow your audience and influence.